amnuxoll/EpSem/root/readme.txt

     agent.

 When developing your agent, consider exactly what you are trying to accomplish at any given moment.
-If it makes sense, create a reusable and well-tested utility class/data structure for the logic you are writing (for example EpisodicMemory which abstracts away common operations from the consumer).
+If it makes sense, create a reusable and well-tested data structure or utility class for the logic you are writing (for example EpisodicMemory which abstracts away common operations from the consumer).

 :: Getting data from an Agent
 There are several integration points that allow for data gathering in an agent.
 These are all optional (defaulted)